arunendapally/twitter-microservices-example/README.md

 ![](img/consumers-cache.png)

 In the consumer descriptions below, we'll provide examples of storing the materialized views in Postgres and Redis.
-For Postgres, we'll have a table named `user_information` with one column per field of the materialized view.
-For Redis, we'll store each materialized view in a hash with key `user-information:$userId`.
+For Postgres, we use a table named `user_information` with one column per field of the materialized view.
+For Redis, we store each materialized view in a hash with key `user-information:$userId`.

 The users topic consumer puts user fields from the message into the materialized view for the `userId` key:
 - Postgres (upsert): `INSERT INTO user_information (user_id, username, name, description, ...)
 VALUES (?, ?, ?, ?, ...)
 ON CONFLICT DO UPDATE`